SED-EEW/SED-EEW-SeisComP-contributions/doc/base/tuto-finder-mask.rst

 .. warning::

-    The following steps will only work if you use a recent version of the finder docker image (downloaded after July X 2025).
+    The following steps will only work if you use a recent version of the finder docker image (downloaded after July 28 2025).
     Make sure to update you finder image as needed.

 ..